 A Values-based approach encourages reflective and aspirational attributes and attitudes.
 These can be nurtured to help people discover the very best of themselves, which enables them to be good citizens and prepare them for the life in senior school and beyond.
 It also equips pupils with social capacities that help them work with, and relate to others effectively, providing them with the self-esteem and confidence to explore and develop their full potential.

 Hilden Oaks launched the whole school Values-based education programme during the Autumn term of 2015 with a value suggested by parents and staff - gratitude.
 Each half term, a new value is explored.
-The value currently being explored is curiosity.

-In past and coming months, pupils, staff and parents have been - and will - explore and embrace a number of different values which include: resilience, honesty, responsibility, trust, excellence, tolerance, humility, empathy, perseverance, equality, kindness, respect, patience, courage, self-control, curiosity, confidence, gratitude, consideration and sharing.
+In past and coming months, pupils, staff and parents have been - and will - explore and embrace a number of different values which include: resilience, honesty, responsibility, trust, excellence, tolerance, humility, empathy, perseverance, equality, diversity, kindness, respect, patience, courage, self-control, curiosity, confidence, gratitude, consideration and sharing.

 Each value will be explored and understood through a weekly Values Assembly, in PSHEE lessons, and by using the Values Vocabulary in everything the children do at school.
 Acorns are awarded to children showing good use and understanding of the value currently being explored.